FormIt3D/autodesk-formit-360-windows-help-old/Building the Farnsworth House/Advanced Modeling.md

 ### Advanced Modeling
 ---

-> If you did not complete the last section, click File &gt; Open and choose **farnsworth05.axm** from the FormIt Primer datasets folder.
+> If you did not complete the last section, download and open the **farnsworth05.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442).

 ---